djhmateer/Refactoring/README.md

 #Introduction to Refactoring
+DaveMateer@gmail.com
+github.com/djhmateer/refactoring (link at end too)

 ##What is Refactoring?
->Refactoring is the process of restructuring
+>Refactoring is the process of making code better
->existing code without changing its external behavior.
+>without modifying its external behavior.
->ie making it 'better'

 ###What do I mean as 'better'?
 - Easier to understand (less WTF's per minute)
 - Easier to test
 - More pleasing

-# Part1 simple refactoring
+# Part1 - Simple Refactoring

 ###0 Source control

-###1 use VS tooling to format
+###1 VS tooling to format
   Auto format to make readable
   Remove and tidy unused usings

-###2 change names mercilessly!
+###2 Rename mercilessly!
   To make more understandable
      Variables - noun
      Methods - verb eg writeToLog